dylanwooters/oh-api-csharp/README.md

 ## Usage

 1. Obtain your Open Hosting API credentials.
 They can be found by logging in at [Open Hosting](https://east1.openhosting.com/accounts/login/), clicking on Profile, and then clicking on the Authentication tab.
-2. Add your OH credentials to your projects app.config.
+2. Add your OH credentials to your project's app.config.

    ```
    <add key="OHUserId" value="[your-user-id]" />